MicrosoftDocs/well-architected/well-architected/oracle-iaas/review-design-principles.md

 Because failures can occur on-premises and in the cloud, it's important to focus on resilience and availability when you design an Oracle on Azure IaaS workload.

 - _Resiliency_ refers to recovering from failures and maintaining functionality.
 - _Availability_ ensures uninterrupted uptime.
 High availability minimizes application and database downtime during critical maintenance activities.
 High availability also enhances recovery from incidents like VM crashes, back-end updates, extended downtimes, and ransomware attacks.

 Failures can happen in the cloud.
-Instead of trying to prevent failures altogether, the goal is to minimize the effects of a single failing component.
+Instead of trying to prevent failures altogether, your goal should be to minimize the effects of a single failing component.
 Use the following information to minimize downtime and ensure that recommended practices for high availability are built into Azure and Oracle.

-When discussing reliability with Oracle on Azure, it’s important to take into consideration not only the database, but also the connected tiers on separate VMs, virtual network subnets, and disaster recovery in case of failures.
+When discussing reliability with Oracle on Azure, you need to take into consideration not only the database, but also the connected tiers on separate VMs, virtual network subnets, and disaster recovery in case of failures.
 Consider the following recommendations for each design consideration:

-- Scale workloads vertically by selecting a VM SKU and storage that's appropriate for your workload's resources such as CPU, memory, IOPS, throughput, and database size.
-Scale horizontally by adding VM instances or disks.
+- Scale workloads vertically by selecting a VM SKU and storage configuration that's appropriate for your workload's resources such as CPU, memory, input/output operations per second (IOPS), throughput, and database size.
+Scale horizontally by adding VM instances or disk storage.
 - Design for high availability by implementing redundancy and failover mechanisms to help ensure continuous operations.
 Distribute traffic by considering strategies such as load balancing to distribute traffic across multiple back-end sources.
-- Implement fault-tolerant storage to help ensure data integrity and availability by using technologies such as striping disks (RAID-0).
+- Implement fault-tolerant storage to help ensure data integrity and availability by using techniques such as striping disks (RAID-0).
 - Understand backup and restore capabilities for data recovery in case of accidental deletion, corruption, or other data-loss scenarios.
 A backup and restore procedure helps to streamline recovery processes.

 ## Security